jmadrone/jmadrone.github.io/_pets/malcolm.md

 Alapaha Bulldog's are a wonderful breed, with protective instincts yet not aggressive by nature, they are wonderful protection dogs.
 They do best when treated as a member of the family, they care about and protect children, and you'll be hard pressed to ever find a better companion animal.

-{% include gallery2 caption="Another gallery of photos of Malcolm" %}
+{% include gallery caption="Another gallery of photos of Malcolm" %}